The Big Wedding: Reception

 The film was panned by critics.
-The Big Wedding holds a 6% rating on Rotten Tomatoes, based on 108 reviews, with an average rating of 3.2/10.
+The Big Wedding holds a 7% rating on Rotten Tomatoes, based on 106 reviews, with an average rating of 3.2/10.
 The website's critical consensus states, "The Big Weddings all-star cast is stranded in a contrived, strained plot that features broad stabs at humor but few laughs."
 On Metacritic, the film has a score of 28/100, based on reviews from 32 critics, indicating "generally unfavorable" reviews.
 One observer pointed out that The Big Weddings reviews are among the worst of the year.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

 According to Business Insider, the movie "was a massive flop at theaters" but recouped its production costs by a few million dollars.
 It opened with box-office receipts of $7.5 million at 2,633 North American locations, leading one observer to state, "Expect domestic exhibitors to file for divorce in the very near future".
 C. S. Strowbridge of The Numbers stated, "There's little reason to suspect it will stick around any longer than theater owners are contractually obligated to keep it."

 Heigl was nominated for Worst Supporting Actress at the 34th Golden Raspberry Awards in 2013, where she lost to Kim Kardashian for Temptation: Confessions of a Marriage Counselor.